gesellkammer/csoundengine/docs/offline.rst

     events[1].set(delay=3, kmidi=67.2)
     events[2].set(kmidi=80, delay=4)
-    renderer.render("out.wav")
+    session.render("out.wav")

-It is possible to create a :class:`~csoundengine.offline.Renderer` out of an existing :class:`~csoundengine.session.Session`, by calling :meth:`session.makeRenderer <csoundengine.session.Session.makeRenderer>`.
+It is possible to create an :class:`~csoundengine.offline.OfflineSession` out of an existing :class:`~csoundengine.session.Session`, by calling :meth:`session.makeRenderer <csoundengine.session.Session.makeRenderer>`.
-This creates a :class:`~csoundengine.offline.Renderer` with all :class:`~csoundengine.instr.Instr` and resources (tables, include files, global code, etc.) in the :class:`~csoundengine.session.Session` already defined.
+This creates an :class:`~csoundengine.offline.OfflineSession` with all :class:`~csoundengine.instr.Instr` and resources (tables, include files, global code, etc.) in the :class:`~csoundengine.session.Session` already defined.

 .. code-block:: python